 Michael says: ‘The White Crucifixion intends to unify Marc Chagall’s life, painting and the Jewish experience in the twentieth century.
 In some ways, I see it as a follow-up to my previous novel, I, Hogarth.
 The two novels are, however, very different because the two artists painted very differently and I try to reflect that (‘Dean writes as Hogarth paints,’ Andrea Wulf, New York Times).
 Nevertheless, you could see this as a kind of Jewish I, Hogarth.’

 Enjoy Artist’s White Crucifixion Made a Marc on Novelist a profile of Michael Dean which was publishing in the Jewish Telegraph on 19 January 2018.

 ‘The priority for me is always to write a novel but at the same time stay true to real life.’ – From an interview with Michael Dean in The Gazette

-His latest novel True Freedom, about how America came to fight Britain for its independence, will be published in June 2019.
+His latest novel True Freedom, about how America came to fight Britain for its independence, was published in June 2019.